Exclusive: Change.org to dedicate $6 million toward racial justice efforts

 The $2.5 million for raising petition visibility includes what the company has already spent, such as the purchase of 119 billboards to promote the Floyd petition (Allardice would not say how much was spent on the billboards specifically).
 This sort of investment helps make a campaign successful, Allardice says, not just in reaching a certain number of signatures but in actually meeting their broader goals of change: The more signatures a petition gets, which could be boosted by this promotional spending, the more attention it may bring to the issue, which could bring about real change.
 After nonprofit group Healthier Colorado delivered a Change.org petition with more than 150,000 signatures calling for an insulin price cap to Colorado legislators, lawmakers passed a bill implementing such a cap.
 Healthier Colorado credited their signees specifically for their support and activism.
 Across all its petitions, 11% of the signatures are driven by the promotional dollars donated by other signers.

 The Floyd and Taylor petitions marked the first two times on Change.org that people have donated cash to any petition more than 100,000 times.
-The outpouring of donations for these campaigns was more than the site had ever seen.
+The outpouring of money for these campaigns was more than the site had ever seen.
 For context, in 2019, the average petition on Change.org in the U.S. had $45 donated to it, from 3.6 people.

 Change.org is making internal commitments as well.
 Currently, there’s one person of color on its executive and one on the board; the company says people of color will make up 25% within six months.
 Other commitments include an independent audit on how systemic racism impacts its culture and decision-making, anti-racism training, and a company review of policies that may negatively impact people of color.

-In a fitting example of petitions having success at creating change, Allardice says the announcements were inspired by the open letter signed by more than 50 former Change.org employees, as well as the online outrage from people who felt misled by Change.org’s business status and confused about where their donations were headed.
+In a fitting example of petitions having success at creating change, Allardice says the company was already in discussions about what it should do with the money, but an the open letter signed by more than 50 former Change.org employees—as well as the online outrage from people who felt misled by Change.org’s business status and confused about where their money was headed—helped speed up the process.
 The site does tell people that monetary contributions will go toward marketing petitions to garner even more support, including email mentions and ad space on the site and social media.
 The site also tells contributors how many people the advertisements will reach.
 When they survey people who promote petitions, he adds, they find that their satisfaction rates are very high.

 “I think because of the just extraordinary amount of people who were taking action in this moment, we definitely hear that there’s some people who didn’t read the exact detail of the number of people that it would be advertised to,” Allardice says, “and that’s something that we are continuing to improve.”

-Note: Update: We’ve updated this article to note that Change.org does not consider the money given by petition-signers to be a donation, and that the company says it was is discussions about donating the money from the Floyd and Taylor before it received the open-letter from former employees.